spiraldb/vortex/README.md

 [![Documentation](https://docs.rs/vortex-rs/badge.svg)](https://docs.rs/vortex-array)
 [![Rust](https://img.shields.io/badge/rust-1.76.0%2B-blue.svg?maxAge=3600)](https://github.com/fulcrum-so/vortex)

-Vortex is a toolkit for working with compressed array data.
+Vortex is an Arrow-compatible toolkit for working with compressed array data.
+We are using Vortex to develop a next-generation n-dimensional file format called Spiral.

 > [!CAUTION]
 > This library is very much a work in progress!

 The major components of Vortex are (will be!):

-* **Logical Types** - a schema definition making no assertions about physical layout.
+* **Logical Types** - a schema definition that makes no assertions about physical layout.
-* **Encodings** - a pluggable set of physical layouts.
+* **Encodings** - a pluggable set of physical layouts called encodings.
 Vortex ships with several state-of-the-art lightweight codecs that have the potential to support GPU decompression.
 * **Compression** - recursive compression based on stratified sampling.
-* **Compute** - compute kernels that can operate over compressed data.
+* **Compute** - basic compute kernels that can operate over compressed data.
+Note that Vortex does not intend to become a full-fledged compute engine, but rather to provide the ability to implement basic compute operations as may be required for efficient scanning.
-* **Statistics** - each array carries around lazily computed summary statistics, optionally populated from disk.
+* **Statistics** - each array carries around lazily computed summary statistics, optionally populated at read-time.
   These are available to compute kernels as well as to the compressor.
 * **Serde** - zero-copy serialization.
 Designed to work well both on-disk and over-the-wire.

-At Fulcrum, we are working to build infrastructure for next-generation data processing.
-We believe in leaving no stone unturned and are looking closely at every single level of the data stack.
-Vortex provides the framework upon which we can experiment and develop solutions to the first level of the stack: storage and IO.

 ## Overview: Logical vs Physical